Skip to content

 Students will be staying with families that live near the school and our students will host their partner from Spain at their home later in the year.

-This will be our first exchange program with France.
+This will be our second exchange program with France.
 This program will provide an opportunity for French Immersion students to further develop and refine their language skills.
 It may also be an incentive for students in English schools to pursue acquisition of a second language.
 It most certainly will provide an opportunity for students to experience French culture and to understand our national heritage and the importance of developing cultural competency.

 LRSD students will stay with families that live near the school and will host their partner from France at their home later in the year.